SeldonIO/seldon-core/doc/source/reference/upgrading.md

 Make sure you also [read the CHANGELOG](https://docs.seldon.io/projects/seldon-core/en/latest/reference/changelog.html) to see the detailed features and bug-fixes in each version.

+## Upgrading to 1.2 from 1.1

+### New Features / Breaking Changes

+ * The helm value `createResources` has been renamed `managerCreateResources`.
+ * To allow CRDs to be created by the manager.
+If `managerCreateResources` is true then extra RBAC to `create` CRDs is added from the previous versions RBAC which was to just list and get.

 ## Upgrading to 1.1 from previous versions